What to Do If VA Reduces Your Rating

 The 100% Rating for 20+ Years Rule

 Similarly, if you've been rated at 100% (total disability) for 20 or more continuous years, that rating is protected under the same 20-year rule in 38 CFR § 3.951(b) — it cannot be reduced below that level except on a showing of fraud.
-(Note: 38 U.S.C. § 1159 is a related but separate protection that prevents severance of service connection once service connection has been in force for 10 years, except for fraud or lack of qualifying service.)
+(Note: 38 U.S.C. § 1159 is a related but separate protection that prevents severance of service connection once service connection has been in force for 10 years, except upon a showing that the original grant was based on fraud or it is clearly shown from military records that the person concerned did not have the requisite service or character of discharge.)

 What Happens Before a Reduction: The Proposed Reduction Letter